ccc-chang/ccc-chang.github.io/aboutme.md

 My name is CC.
 I have the following qualities:

 - Good at cooking and organization, which makes me calm down.
-- Like reading, running, watch movies, and coding.
+- Like reading, running, watching movies, and coding.

 ### My story